Gokula (film)

 Gokula is a 2009 Indian Kannada-language comedy drama film written, directed and co-produced by Prakash.
-It stars Vijay Raghavendra, Yash, Pooja Gandhi, Pawan and Nakshatra in the lead roles.
+It stars Vijay Raghavendra, Yash, Pooja Gandhi, Pawan, Raghavendra Raj and Nakshatra in the lead roles.
 Actress Ragini Dwivedi is featured in a special appearance in an item song.
 The soundtrack and original score is composed by Mano Murthy and the cinematography is by Sathya Hegde.

-The film was launched on 27 November 2009.
+The film was theatrically released on 27 November 2009.

 Plot

-The film is about four orphans who unite each other and plan to make quick bucks to lead a lively life.
-They enter an elderly couple home and try to loot the property in disguise of being their children.
-The situation turns very emotional as the day pass on and they become very attached to the couple.
+The film is about four orphans who join hands to make a quick buck.
+They enter an elderly couple's home and try to loot the property in disguise of their children.
+The situation turns very emotional as the days pass and they become very attached to the couple.

 Soundtrack

 The music of the film was composed by Mano Murthy.
 The audio album was released in September 2009.